daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 ![](/img/capv-5.png)

-* Once the deployment is complete, the control plane VM should show whatever IP was assigned to it via DHCP and the virtual IP set by kube-vip that you specified in the config file.
+* Once the deployment is complete, the control plane VM should show whatever IP was assigned to it via DHCP and the virtual IP set by kube-vip that you specified in the config file (remember 192.168.1.140 ?).

 ![](/img/capv-6.png)

 * And if you run the clusterctl command again you should get the following output.

-Note that the deployment isn't complete yet as we need to install a [CNI ](https://kubernetes.io/docs/concepts/cluster-administration/networking/)on our cluster for the networking aspect.
+Note that the deployment isn't complete yet as we need to install a [CNI](https://kubernetes.io/docs/concepts/cluster-administration/networking/) in our cluster for the networking aspect.

     clusterctl describe cluster capv-management

 ![](/img/capv-7.png)

-* Retrieve the Kubeconfig file to connect to the deployed workload cluster.
-Change capv-management to the name of your cluster if you chose something else.
+* **Retrieve the Kubeconfig file to connect to the deployed workload cluster**.
+Change _capv-management_ to the name of your cluster if you chose something else.
 The file generated is what we'll use with kubectl to connect to the cluster.

     kubectl get secret capv-management-kubeconfig -o json | jq -r .data.value | base64 --decode > capv-management.kubeconfig

-* Check that it works by querying the hosts with the generated kubeconfig file.
-They will be in the _NotReady_ state because they don't have networking (CNI) yet.
+* **Check that it works by querying the hosts with the generated kubeconfig file**.
+They will be in the _NotReady_ state because they don't have networking yet (CNI).

     kubectl get nodes --kubeconfig=capv-management.kubeconfig

 ![](/img/capv-8.png)

-* At this point we need to install a CNI in our cluster.
-I will install Calico which is a popular choice but you can choose something else, you just need the url to the vendor's current manifest.
+* **At this point we need to install a CNI in our cluster.
+I will install Calico which is a popular choice but you can choose something else, you just need the url to the vendor's current manifest.**

     kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml --kubeconfig=capv-management.kubeconfig